Weapons Used in 1776: Revolutionary War Guns, Rifles, and Artillery Explained

 Cannons represented an even greater investment, requiring skilled foundries, large quantities of iron or bronze, and extensive labor.
 Losing a cannon in battle was considered a major setback.
 The high cost and scarcity of weapons explains why the Continental Army emphasized conservation, repair, and the capture of enemy arms throughout the war.

-1. Rifles and Muskets: The Primary Weapons Used in 1776
+1. What Were the Primary Weapons Used in 1776?

 🪶 The American Long Rifle